 It is vital that the correct coverage is bought for a pool car otherwise a future claim may be rejected by the insurer.

 If you or your company owns or leases more than one pool car, opt for fleet insurance.
 This kind of policy is designed specifically for multiple vehicles within the same organisation.
 The cars covered by the policy can be registered to an individual, a group of individuals or a company.

 Fleet insurance is a type of pool car insurance designed for trading entities that rely on company-owned vehicles to carry out essential business activities.
-This type of cover ensures you or your company avoids the potential problem of accidentally leaving a vehicle uninsured.
+This type of coverage ensures you or your company avoids the potential problem of accidentally leaving a vehicle uninsured.

 3. Why do you need pool car insurance?

 Pool car insurance protects a business or sole trader from a range of unexpected costs.
 Whether the vehicle is stolen or suffers a chipped windscreen, the cost of repair is covered.
-This sort of certainty is essential when managing and forecasting costs.
+This sort of certainty is essential when managing and reducing costs.

 Most pool insurance policies include legal support when it’s needed.
 In most cases, there’s also a replacement vehicle available in the event of theft or damage.
-Tip: To keep future costs to a minimum, look for pool car insurance that protects your business’s no-claims discount.
+Tip: To keep future costs to a minimum, look for insurance that protects your business’s no-claims discount.